 Even if your children do not sleep, it's a good idea to limit their activity and keep them resting.
 Let them stay in bed and read them their favorite book or watch a movie.

+If your child has a cold or flu, dehydration is possible.
 Drink plenty of fluids – it's important your child stays hydrated.
 The body needs water to stay healthy, and when you are sick, it's easy to become dehydrated from cold symptoms like

 Many medications such as decongestants can also have a drying effect.